AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 The *Coverage Violations* report section lists and counts the coverage violations that relate to source lines not part of an exemption region.
-The violations are grouped in subsections, one per assessed criterion according to the :option:`--level` option:
+The violations are grouped in subsections, one per assessed criterion according to the :cmd-option:`--level` option:

 .. tabularcolumns:: ll
 .. csv-table::
    :delim: |
-   :header: :option:`--level=`, Assessed criteria / Report subsections
+   :header: :cmd-option:`--level=`, Assessed criteria / Report subsections
    :widths: 10, 50

    `stmt`          | Statement Coverage